 Kidepo Valley National Park

-Kidepo Valley National Park is Africa’s new frontier in safari tourism and is fast becoming a preferred destination for travellers on an Uganda Safari.
-Also known as Uganda’s hidden gem, Kidepo is right at the core of a Savannah landscape dramatically shaped by the river that runs through it during heavy rains.
+Kidepo Valley National Park is Africa’s new frontier in safari tourism and is fast becoming a preferred destination for travelers on an Uganda Safari.
+Also known as Uganda’s hidden gem, Kidepo Valley National Park is right at the core of a Savannah landscape dramatically shaped by the river that runs through it during heavy rains.
 The river flash floods and flows through the park into South Sudan and a few hours later it will have disappeared leaving a river of sand.

 Lying along the Uganda-South Sudan border, Kidepo Valley National Park offers spectacular Savannah landscapes that end in rocky horizon with small collections of pools bubble away with the heat of an ancient volcano forming the Kanangorok Hot Springs.
 The unspoiled wilderness of lush green valleys, dramatic mountain ranges, stunning scenery, wildlife, spectacular night skies, amazing sunrises, natural resources, thriving wildlife renders the park a true rendition of tourism in Uganda .